Table of contents:

 Hostels

-Hostels are significantly simpler than hotels but are perfect if you are either traveling alone or like to meet other travelers.
-Most often, bathrooms and common rooms are shared with other travelers.
-Very popular in Japan are Capsule Hotels, where the beds are separated.
-This way, you have hostel flair and still comparatively a lot of privacy.
+Hostels are much simpler than hotels, but ideal if you’re traveling alone or want to meet other travelers.
+Bathrooms and common areas are usually shared with other guests.
+In Japan, capsule hotels are very popular, where the beds are separated.
+This way, you get the typical hostel feeling and still enjoy a relatively high degree of privacy.

-"In Tokyo, 300 m from Yokoamicho Park, Buena Àrte Hostel offers air-conditioned accommodations and a bar.
-The accommodation features a restaurant, a 24-hour reception, and a common lounge, as well as free Wi-Fi throughout the property." - Source: Booking.com
+The Buena Arte Hostel in Tokyo is located 300 meters from Yokoamicho Park and offers air-conditioned accommodations and a bar.
+Facilities include a restaurant, a 24-hour front desk, a common lounge, and free Wi-Fi in all areas. – Source: Booking.com

 Mustard Hotel Shibuya